splunk/acs-cicd-starter/README.md

 ## Using this Repo

-- Clone the structure to your own repo
+- Clone the structure to your own repo or fork it
 - Enable Branch Protections to prevent direct commits to `main`
 - Create a feature branch
 - Make a change